nordic-institute/X-Road/doc/Architecture/arc-ss_x-road_security_server_architecture.md

 The component is a proxy addon.

 ### 2.14 Monitor

-Monitor component collects environmental monitoring information such as running processes, available disk space, installed packages etc. The monitoring data is published via Akka and JMX interfaces.
+Monitor component collects environmental monitoring information such as running processes, available disk space, installed packages etc. The monitoring data is published via Akka and (optional) JMX interfaces.

+The component is a separate daemon process.

 ## 3 Process View